Nitestack/dotfiles/README.md

 - [Felipe Santos](https://github.com/felipecrs) - take a look at his [dotfiles](https://github.com/felipecrs/dotfiles)
   - parts of his README are used
   - the install scripts for Ubuntu are used, modified and extended
+- [René-Marc Simard](https://github.com/renemarc) - take a look at his [dotfiles](https://github.com/renemarc/dotfiles)
+  - the top section of his README is used